-After completing an addiction treatment program, former addiction treatment clients are sent out to test their sober wings.
+After completing an addiction treatment program in Illinois, former addiction treatment clients are sent out to test their sober wings.
 Substance abuse can make an aggressive return without the support on your side.
 In many cases, the individual is up to the challenge and ready to get back to living a normal life.
 Unfortunately, some people are still a little skittish about their ability to handle their responsibilities without relapsing from substance use.
 For these folks, enrolling in a structured sober living program makes perfect sense for the reasons we will identify below.

 What Is a Structured Sober Living Program?

 The goal of sober living providers is to give recovering addiction sufferers a bridge between treatment and going home.
 Aftercare programs often prove to be an invaluable asset to people in recovery who might still be vulnerable to their alcohol and drug addiction.
 Even with the right coping skills, people don’t always feel comfortable jumping straight into the deep end of the pool.
-For this reason, sober living is a popular form of aftercare program within the addiction treatment community.
+For this reason, sober living is a popular form of aftercare program within the substance abuse treatment community.

 Addiction recovery organizations often run sober living homes with the help of addiction treatment staff and others in recovery.
 A sober living program in Northern Illinois will generally serve rehabs in the same region.